munificent/game-programming-patterns/book/update-method.markdown

 </aside>

-The game loop has a dynamic collection of objects, so adding and removing them from the level is easy: just add and remove them from the collection.
+The game loop has a dynamic collection of objects, so adding and removing them from the level is easy -- just add and remove them from the collection.
 Nothing is hardcoded anymore, and we can even populate the level using some kind of data file, which is exactly what our level designers want.

 ## The Pattern